Daniel Sickles

 Daniel Edgar Sickles (October 20, 1819 – May 3, 1914) was an American politician, Civil War veteran, and diplomat.
 He served in the U.S. House of Representatives both before and after the war.

 Sickles was involved in a number of scandals, most notably the 1859 homicide of his wife's lover, U.S. Attorney Philip Barton Key II.
-He was acquitted after using temporary insanity as a legal defense for the first time in United States history.
+He was acquitted after using temporary insanity as a legal defense, the first time it was successfully used in United States history.

 Early life and politics

 In 1819, Sickles was born in New York City to Susan Marsh Sickles and George Garrett Sickles, a patent lawyer and politician.
 (His year of birth is sometimes given as 1825, and Sickles was known to have claimed as such.
 Historians speculate that Sickles chose to appear younger when he married a woman half his age.)
 He learned the printer's trade and studied at the University of the City of New York (now New York University).
 He studied law in the office of Benjamin Butler, was admitted to the bar in 1843, and was elected as a member of the New York State Assembly (New York Co.) in 1847.

 On September 27, 1852, Sickles married Teresa Bagioli against the wishes of both families—he was 32, she about 15 or 16.
 She was reported as sophisticated for her age, speaking five languages.